marchuec/INF8215-artificial_intelligence_methods_and_algorithms/README.md

 # INF8215-artificial_intelligence_methods_and_algorithms

-AI course I did at Polytechnique Montreal in 2020.
+AI course that I took at Polytechnique Montreal in 2020.